Teachers will love the 5 creative, cheap, and fun REWARDS for kids, that include coupons, Brag Tags, and more ideas that are positive and motivating.

 Below are 5 Creative and Cost Effective Rewards for Kids.

-1. Praise and kindness
+1. Rewards for Kids: Praise and Kindness

 Praise a child when they do the right thing.
 Tell them descriptively what they did well.
 Give compliments when their actions and choices are the right ones.
 They are more likely to do those things again if they see and hear from an adult they trust that they did the right thing.
 Smile and be kind to students even on bad days.
 They look up to you and they want and need to see that you like them.
 Children are more willing to try and do the right thing if they feel supported and valued.
 Kindness and praise go a long way.

-HOW: This type of rewards does not require any prep, but it does require acknowledgement and possibly a change in your thought process.
+HOW: This type of rewards does not require any prep, but it does require acknowledgment and possibly a change in your thought process.
 Smile and say “Good morning!” to all of your students at the door.
 Make a plan to say something nice to each student at least once a day.
 For those students needing a bit more help and encouragement, make it a point to intact positively with them twice a day or more!
 Work hard to fill those invisible buckets!

 COST: $0 and the positive results are endless!